2019 WTA Finals: Singles

 Karolína Plíšková claimed four titles in the year.

 On 15 September, Karolína Plíšková took the second spot.

 Karolína Plíšková began the year by winning the Brisbane International defeating Lesia Tsurenko in the final in three sets.
-At the Australian Open, she saved match points and came back from 1-5 down in the third set in the quarterfinals against Serena Williams but lost to Naomi Osaka in the semifinals in three sets.
-She represented the Czech Republic in the Fed Cup, where they lost 2-3 to Romania (she won her first match, but lost her second).
-She then reached the quarterfinals of the Dubai Tennis Championships but lost to Hsieh Su-wei despite leading 5-1 in the final set and the quarterfinals of the BNP Paribas Open and lost to Belinda Bencic.
+At the Australian Open, she saved match points and came back from 1–5 down in the third set in the quarterfinals against Serena Williams but lost to Naomi Osaka in the semifinals in three sets.
+She represented the Czech Republic in the Fed Cup, where they lost 2–3 to Romania (she won her first match, but lost her second).
+She then reached the quarterfinals of the Dubai Tennis Championships but lost to Hsieh Su-wei despite leading 5–1 in the final set and the quarterfinals of the BNP Paribas Open and lost to Belinda Bencic.
 She reached her second final of the year at the Miami Open losing to Ashleigh Barty in two tight sets.
 She began her clay-court season at the Stuttgart Open, as the defending champion, but lost in her first match to Victoria Azarenka.
-She suffered a second round upset to Kateryna Kozlova at the Madrid Open.
+She suffered a second-round upset to Kateryna Kozlova at the Madrid Open.
 She bounced back at the Italian Open when she won the title defeating Johanna Konta in the final.
 However, at the French Open she fell in the third round to Petra Martić.

-She began her grass season at the Birmingham Classic but lost to sister Kristýna in the second round in a third set tiebreak.
+She began her grass season at the Birmingham Classic but lost to sister Kristýna in the second round in a third-set tiebreak.
 She bounced back with a title at the Eastbourne International without dropping more than four games in a set the entire tournament.
 At the Wimbledon Championships, she was upset by compatriot Karolína Muchová in the fourth round despite serving for the match twice but finally lost a game away from a match tiebreak.
 At the US Open Series, she reached the quarterfinals of the Rogers Cup and the Western & Southern Open losing to Bianca Andreescu and Svetlana Kuznetsova, respectively.
-She had another poor slam run at the US Open, when she lost to Johanna Konta in the fourth round despite leading their head-to-head 6-1 prior to the match.
+She had another poor slam run at the US Open, when she lost to Johanna Konta in the fourth round despite leading their head-to-head 6–1 before the match.
 She then claimed her fourth title of the year at the Zhengzhou Open defeating Martić in the final.
 However, the rest of her Asian swing was poor, losing back-to-back in the third round of the Wuhan Open to Yastremska and at the China Open to Jeļena Ostapenko in the first round.